 #4 – Address Your Weak Points and Find Someone Who Can Help You Figure Them Out if You Aren’t Sure

-You can squat all day, but if you have a weak muscle holding you back and don’t take care of it, you will not progress as you want.
+You can squat all day, but if you have a weak muscle holding you back and don’t take Care of it, you will not progress as you want.
 I think that I did not focus on what was genuinely my weak point for a decent amount of time.
+Since I was forced to deviate from my usual training style.
 External obliques, glute max, glute med, and lower traps were holding me back.
-Since I was forced to deviate from my usual training style, I’ve been able to make these all strong points through different methods and exercises.
+I’ve made these all strong points through different methods and exercises.
 The results: my squat and pull have never felt better, and I feel more stable than ever with my presses because of the lower trap and scap work.

 #5 – Don’t Try to Do Everything on Your Own

-There was a period after finishing my time at I fast and leaving La Crosse that I didn’t have anybody knowledgeable around me to keep an eye on my movement.
+There was a period after finishing my time at I fast and leaving La Crosse when I didn’t have anybody knowledgeable around me to keep an eye on my movement.

 THINGS SUDDENLY GOT A LOT BETTER once I found some knowledgeable people in Milwaukee (where I’m at now).
 Surprise!

 Even the very best lifters need training partners and coaches to help them get better.
 Don’t try to be a hero all on your own.
 It’s impossible to analyze yourself thoroughly.
+If you have an injury, find a new way to train hard and improve.
 Get some help from somebody knowledgeable, and you will go much farther.
-If you have an injury, find a new way to train hard and get better.

-I set goals on the significant single leg lifts with the sled, with my special exercises, with conditioning, and even with technique.
-With most injuries, there will usually be a way to still train hard without aggravating the problem at hand.
-Set some new and exciting goals and work on your weak areas so that when you are ready to go again, you will be even better.
+Set some new and exciting goals and work on your weak areas.
+I set goals on the significant single-leg lifts with the sled, with my special exercises, with conditioning, and even with technique.
+With most injuries, there will usually be a way to still train hard without aggravating the problem.
+So that when you are ready to go again, you will be even better.

-McGill, Sahrmann, Kendall, Myers, Chaitow, Robertson, Hartman, Cressey, Kaselj, and the list goes on; I’m always constantly trying to learn more.
-I always do this to better help clients; with my situation, I wanted to know everything I could to make myself better and prevent future occurrences.
-There are a lot of brilliant professionals out there putting out priceless information, and you can always find something that can help you with your issues.
+I’m constantly trying to learn more about McGill, Sahrmann, Kendall, Myers, Chaitow, Robertson, Hartman, Cressey, Kaselj, and the list goes on.
+I always do this to better help clients; with my situation.
+I wanted to know everything I could to improve myself and prevent future occurrences.
+There are a lot of brilliant professionals out there putting out priceless information.
+And you can always find something that can help you with your issues.
 Many people with injuries and pain tend to rely too much on doctors, specialists, etc., and passive treatments/temporary pain reducers.

 If you are a professional in a related field, books, DVDs, etc., from people like those listed above can be significant.
 If you are not, find a professional who can turn you in the right direction.
-Ultimately, it would help if you took the initiative to fix issues and get better truly.
+Ultimately, it would help if you took the initiative to fix and improve issues.

 #7 – Have patience